-In the election of the Class II directors, you may vote "FOR" the nominees or your vote may be "WITHHELD" with respect to the nominees.
-With respect to the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2008, you may vote "FOR," vote "AGAINST" or "ABSTAIN."
+In the election of the Class III directors, you may vote "FOR" the nominees or your vote may be "WITHHELD" with respect to one or more of the nominees.
+With respect to the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2009 and the approval of eHealth's Performance Bonus Plan, you may vote "FOR," vote "AGAINST" or "ABSTAIN."
 If you "ABSTAIN," the abstention has the same effect as a vote "AGAINST."
 If you provide specific instructions, your shares will be voted as you instruct.
-If you sign your proxy card with no further instructions, your shares will be voted in accordance with the recommendations of the board of directors ("FOR" the Class II nominees to the board of directors, "FOR" ratification of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2008, and in the discretion of the proxy holders on any other matters that properly come before the Annual Meeting).
+If you sign your proxy card with no further instructions, your shares will be voted in accordance with the recommendations of the board of directors ("FOR" the Class III nominees to the board of directors, "FOR" ratification of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2009 and "FOR" approval of eHealth's Performance Bonus Plan, and in the discretion of the proxy holders on any other matters that properly come before the Annual Meeting).